BroCod3/DefHack/README.md

 # QNET
-*The Project For DefHack Hackathon by Team BroCode*
+Project For DefHack Hackathon by Team **BroCode**

+## Problem Statement
+As we all know, we are in the phase of pendemic Covid-19, and students are forced to do their schooling through oline means.</br>
+- This created a barrior between the student teacher realationship, and between the fellow colleagues.
+- The managements are failing to provide adequate support to both the students and faculties.
+- Pendemic also became a threat to our extra curricular activities.

-## What is it ?
+## Solution ?
 An All-In-One Platform To Meet 80% Of Your Needs In Your School, College or University.
-Developed By Team BroCode
+Meet the product **Qnet**.

 ![Qnet Home](https://github.com/AlexyPulivelil/DefHack/blob/main/Assets/Home%20UI.jpg)

 ## Features

-- **Voice Assistant** : Important feature in the app, which perform all the below mentioned features.
+- **Voice Assistant** : An important feature in the app, which can perform all the features below.
-- **Class Scheduling:** Helps to schedule classes which makes easier for the students to know the time.
+- **Class Scheduling:** Helps faculties to schedule classes, which makes easier for the students to know the time.
 - **Attendance Alert:** Gives a track with low attendence alert.
-- **Fee Payment:** Academic fees can be payed easily.
+- **Fee Payment:** Exam fee and other Academic related fee can be payed with ease.
-- **Library:** Include all reference books and notes.
+- **Library:** This include notes, previous year question papers and all the reference books within the syllabus.
 - **Academic Status:** Shows detailed view of acedamic performance.
-- **Address Book:** Shows the details of faculties and students.
+- **Address Book:** Shows the details of faculties and students, along withe the social handles to connect with each other.
+- **Public Chat:** A public chat room which can be used by all students, within the same management.
+- **Event Alert:** An event alert bullecting board for alerting students about the latest events.

 ## Key Feature

 Meet the AI model **Qbot**, powered by IBM Watson.
 The Qbot acts as an assistant to each student in the college/university, providing support in all the activities, including academics.
-This bot bridge the gap between the student and school/college/university.   </br>
+This bot bridge the gap between the student and college/university.   </br>
 </br>
 ![gif](https://github.com/AlexyPulivelil/DefHack/blob/main/Assets/Bot%20GIF-downsized_large.gif)